trevormorgan/git-katas/basic-cherry-pick/README.md

 2. Use `cat` to view the content of `names.txt`.
 This file is changed in commit F
 3. Use `cat` to view the content of `sentence.txt`.
 This file is changed in commit G
 4. Use `git cherry-pick <commit_hash_F>` to cherry pick just the F commit onto your branch
-5. Use `git log --oneline` to see the change to the history and that commit F should now be the newest commit on the master branch
+5. Use `git log --oneline` to see the change to the history and that commit F should now be the newest commit on the main branch
 6. Use `cat` to view the content of `names.txt` look how it has now changed!
 7. Use `git reset --hard HEAD^` to delete that cherry picking from the history so that we can now try again and cherry pick a range of commits
 8. Use `git log --oneline --graph` to check the the cherry picked commit is now removed from the branch